Getting Started with Blazor ComboBox Component

 • Press Ctrl+` to open the integrated terminal in Visual Studio Code.

-• Run the following commands to install Syncfusion.Blazor.DropDowns and Syncfusion.Blazor.Themes, and restore dependencies.
+• Run the following commands to install the Syncfusion.Blazor.DropDowns and Syncfusion.Blazor.Themes NuGet packages and ensure all dependencies are installed.

 dotnet restore